-The goal of the program is to increase the pipeline of diverse physicians and researchers interested in becoming future leaders by developing a cohort of aspiring diverse MPH, MD, DO, MD/PhD, and DO/PhDs with training and mentoring in clinical and community-driven research as well as exposure to the clinical practices and challenges that impact food allergy patient care.
+The goal of the program is to increase the pathway of diverse physicians and researchers interested in becoming future leaders by developing a cohort of aspiring diverse MPH, MD, DO, MD/PhD, and DO/PhDs with training and mentoring in clinical and community-driven research as well as exposure to the clinical practices and challenges that impact food allergy patient care.

 Scholar candidates must meet the following additional eligibility:

 - Proof of U.S. citizenship or Deferred Action for Childhood Arrivals (DACA) approval letter